elele20005/Rafiu_Tech_Quiz/README.md

 While server is running, utilize Insomnia, MongoDBCompass or similar program which can simulate API calls.
 Use the appropriate routes listed in the routes code.

 ## Credits
-All code was written by me with assistance from various AI chatbots, including Claude, ChatGPT, and GitHub Copilot.
-I also wathed a lot of Youtube tutorials when troubleshooting issues with Insomnia.
+Initial StarterCode was provided by the edX.
+My task is to use the starter codebase of a fully functioning Tech Quiz application and enhance it by adding Cypress for both component and end-to-end tests.
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It allows users to take a quiz of ten random questions and view their final score.
+The Converting codes were written by me with assistance from various AI chatbots, including Claude, ChatGPT, and GitHub Copilot.
+I also watched a lot of Youtube tutorials when troubleshooting issues.
 Additionally, several YouTube tutorials were referenced to better understand API structure as well.

 ## License
 This project is licensed under the MIT license and Apache 2.0.
 See the LICENSE file for details.